jbarreiros/style-dictionary-style-guide/README.md

 _Note, I have zero experience with mobile, and unsure how representing android/ios apps would affect any of this._

-Credits: All design token values came from looking at the [Bootstrap](https://getbootstrap.com/) source.
+Credits: All design token values came from looking at the [Bootstrap](https://getbootstrap.com/) variables file.

 ## Examples: